 One last tip about customization — be sure to use the same language on your resume as it is used in the job post.
 Since your resume is likely to be read by an ATS before a human ever sees it, the way you phrase things is key.
 An ATS doesn’t understand nuance, so if a job ad asked for “proficiency with Microsoft Word,” it won’t recognize that “strong Word skills” means the same thing.

-Was this information about How to write job history helpful?
+Was this information about Work Experience On A Resume: How To Write [+Examples] helpful?
 Let us know!